 Patients in the Brain Injury (BI) program commonly experience one of the following situations:

-- A traumatic event like a blow to the head from a motor vehicle accident, fall, motor vehicle accident or assault
+- A traumatic event like a blow to the head from a motor vehicle accident, fall or assault

 - Non-traumatic injury related to lack of oxygen (anoxia) to the brain possibly from carbon monoxide poisoning, drowning, respiratory or heart failure or related to an organic process like a brain tumor that results in a neurological change

 - An illness resulting in encephalitis

 The brain injury program at PNRC is dedicated to providing services to persons with brain injury with associated impairments and disabilities to help them regain the greatest amount of independence and enjoy the highest quality of life.
 Services will include appropriate intervention along a continuum of care that best fits the needs of the patient from inpatient to outpatient with coordination of available community services.

 Patients and families are a vital part of the rehabilitation team and must participate equally with the interdisciplinary team in developing an individualized treatment plan.
-Progress towards defined goals is reviewed in a patient team conference weekly.
+Progress toward defined goals is reviewed in a patient team conference weekly.
 All patients are under the constant care of trained staff with brain injury knowledge and a physiatrist, a doctor who specializes in physical medicine and rehabilitation, who with the case manager will coordinate the highly skilled team of professionals.

 The environment is designed to facilitate cognitive, physical, educational, psychosocial, spiritual and behavioral needs of the BI survivor.
 Patients in the BI Program are treated with the latest state-of-the-art methods and equipment.
 Professional staff members in the BI Program are continually updating treatment skills and techniques to incorporate into the most modern treatment for those with brain injury.